TestFX/TestFX/README.md

 }
 ```

-Next add a dependency corresponmding to the testing framework you are using in
+Next add a dependency corresponding to the testing framework you are using in
 your project.
 TestFX supports JUnit 4, JUnit 5, and Spock.
 For example if
 you are using JUnit 4 in your project you would add a dependency on `testfx-junit`: